Cathedral School is an accredited Catholic School by the Western Catholic Education Association.

 Cathedral students attend Mass as a school in the Cathedral on Wednesdays, at least once per month.
-On the alternate Wednesdays students gather in the Cathedral for Prayer on Wednesday.
-Mass and Prayer on Wednesday services are planned by students.
-Mass begins at 8:30, while Prayer on Wednesday begins at 8:20.
+On the alternate Wednesdays students gather in the Cathedral for Prayer Services.
+Mass and Prayer Services are planned by students.
+Mass begins at 8:30, while Prayer Services begin at 8:20.

 Parents are active partners in the education of Cathedral students.
-Our parents participate in a variety of activities throughout the school.
+Cathedral School parents participate in a variety of activities throughout the school.

-Our Parents Association sponsors a number of events throughout the year.
-Some are community building in nature; these include our Back-to- School Family Celebration, Special Friends Breakfast, and April in Paris(h), the Cathedral School & Parish Art Show.
+The Cathedral School Parent Association sponsors a number of events throughout the year.
+Some are community building in nature; these include the Back-to- School Family Celebration, Special Friends Breakfast, and April in Paris(h), the Cathedral School & Parish Art Show.